 Below are a few examples of previously sold Library tables, but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.

 Victorian Mellow Oak Antique Library Table.
 The top has rounded shaped ends and has a green tooled leather writing insert.
 A wide drawer can be found on one side having turned handles and comes complete with key and working lock.

-Fine Quality Antique Victorian Golden Oak Writing Library Table.
-Dating from around 1870 in the Victorian period with oval decorative brass handles.
+Golden Oak Writing Library Table, dating from around 1870 in the Victorian period with oval decorative brass handles.
 The table stands on four beautifully turned reeded legs which are finished with brass and white porcelain castors.